ibm-cloud-docs/Registry/registry_release_notes.md

 Learn about the changes to {{site.data.keyword.registrylong}} and Vulnerability Advisor.
 The changes are grouped by date.
 {: shortdesc}

+## 19 August 2021
+{: #19aug2021}

+### Using registry tokens is discontinued
+{: #19aug2021_remove_tokens}

+From 19 August 2021, registry tokens are no longer accepted for authentication.
+For more information, see [{{site.data.keyword.registrylong_notm}} Deprecates Registry Tokens for Authentication](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecates-registry-tokens-for-authentication){: external}.

 ## 9 August 2021
 {: #09aug2021}